Promise.withResolvers()

 Syntax:

-is the newly created Promise. - The
+promiseis the newly created Promise. - The

-function in the Promise constructor). - The
+resolvefunction resolves the promise (similar to theresolvefunction in the Promise constructor). - The

-function rejects the promise (similar to thereject
+rejectfunction rejects the promise (similar to therejectfunction in the Promise constructor).

 - The